or-tal-robotics/object_detector_ssd_tf_ros/README.md

 # object_detector_ssd_tf_ros
-This work uses an implementation of [1], forked from the repository (https://github.com/balancap/SSD-Tensorflow).
+This work is forked from the repository (https://github.com/balancap/SSD-Tensorflow), Thenks to Paul Balanca for his great tensorflow implementation of a vgg based ssd!